laikaland/moldymolderson/README.md

 im christian but i wont talk about my faith like at all. it's pretty personal to me and i prefer not to talk about it unless i'm directly asked. so if you're uncomfy w christianity i definitley won't talk about it either

+im not very talkative, especially around new people. if there's not someone else keeping up the conversation i may loose interest and leave. sorry!

 tonetags preffered!!!

 dni: basic dni, pro/com/darkship, anti furry, anti therian, anti yume/selfship (verryy heavy dni i will block you sorry not sorry. /srs)